scorpiocavalier/m2-3-js--thedom/workshop/exercise-3-challenge/README.md

 ### The Task

-Create a page that

-1. contains 2 pages
+Create two pages.

-    - homepage (`index.html`) that displays the current time and a link to the other page.
+1. homepage (`index.html`) that displays the current time and a link to:
-    - stopwatch page (`/stopwatch.html`) that starts a timer as soon as the page loads.
+2. stopwatch page (`/stopwatch.html`) that starts a timer as soon as the page loads, and displays the time elapsed (updating once a second)

 If you have some time 😉, and the inclination, you can make it look "decent."
-Go as crazy as you like.
+Go as wild as you like.
 It doesn't need to be complicated, just a little "purty."